nicjaws/todo-graphql/README.md

 create a root folder to add server and client folders.

-1 cd server
+1 cd server,
-npm install
+npm install,
 npm start or nodemon server.js

 2 in the client side, from the root folder:

-cd client
+cd client,
-yarn
+yarn,
 yarn start

 ![Screenshot](client.png)